Chaste/cellml/README.txt

 (Note the "." at the end of the svn propset line - this is important!)

+[
+  NB You can do the same thing for a single file by doing e.g. cd Chaste/projects/MyProject/src svn propset svn:externals "noble_model_1962.cellml https://chaste.cs.ox.ac.uk/svn/chaste/projects/cellml/cellml/noble_model_1962.cellml" . svn up

+  BUT - you only seem to be able to have one external per folder, and so you need separate folders (all added to svn) for separate cellml files.
+Although if you just want a handful of them this can still save time and be tidier than converting all of them.
+]

 Models which did not convert properly for some reason when they were last checked are in the "dont_convert" folder (which isn't checked out by the above command).
 They have not necessarily been tried with the latest code version.